Statin Intolerance and Outcomes After MI

 This study reports that the incidence of recurrent MI and CHD events were higher among Medicare beneficiaries with statin intolerance compared to their counterparts with high statin adherence.
 However, statin intolerance was not associated with an increased risk for all-cause mortality.
 Additional studies are needed to better understand the mechanisms responsible for recurrent coronary events among patients with statin intolerance and possibly develop novel strategies to ameliorate this risk.

-Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Diabetes and Cardiometabolic Disease, Dyslipidemia, Geriatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Prevention, Cardiac Surgery and Arrhythmias, Nonstatins, Novel Agents, Statins, Interventions and ACS, Interventions and Coronary Artery Disease
+Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Diabetes and Cardiometabolic Disease, Dyslipidemia, Geriatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Prevention, Atherosclerotic Disease (CAD/PAD), Cardiac Surgery and Arrhythmias, Nonstatins, Novel Agents, Statins, Interventions and ACS, Interventions and Coronary Artery Disease

 Keywords: Acute Coronary Syndrome, Clinical Coding, Coronary Artery Disease, Geriatrics, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Medication Adherence, Metabolic Syndrome X, Mortality, Myocardial Revascularization, Primary Prevention, Rhabdomyolysis, Risk